 - One of two late payments in the past 12 months is not a deal killer

 - But is frowned upon by AUS and lenders

 - Overdrafts in the past 12 months can be deal killers

-- Mortgage loan originator should not be submitting application for processing and underwriting if he or she notices overdrafts in bank statements
+The mortgage loan originator should not be submitting an application for processing and underwriting if he or she notices overdrafts in bank statements.

 HUD has released the FHA Loan Limits.